We offer advice to anyone living with, or affected by, private sector housing issues, including:

 Please note: we don't provide financial or legal advice.

-Private Sector Matters magazine
+Private Sector Matters

 Home reports help purchasers make informed decisions when buying a property.
 They provide information about: